CiMillan/Data-Science-setup/README.md

 :heavy_check_mark: If you see `WSL: Ubuntu` in a green box in the bottom left corner of the VS Code window, you're good to go :+1:

-You should see a frame at the bottom-right corner of VS Code saying it detects WSL.
-Accept the installation of the WSL extension for VS Code.

-:warning: This extension is mandatory for you to be able to work with VS Code!

 ## VS Code Extensions